 3rd generation (RZ) | 2023-Present |

-Knowing these generational shifts is crucial to picking the HR-V that fits you like a glove.
+Knowing these generational shifts is essential to picking the HR-V that fits you like a glove.
 Each generation brings its own flavor to the table, so let’s break it down further.

 Honda HR-V Best, Neutral, and Worst Years